p4pvn/p4pvn/Linux-Notes.md

 each process has  PID,        PPID,      State,   Owner,   Priority/Nice value,    Resources
+                process ID, parent PID, running,  user,     number                 CPU, Memory sleep, stop, zombie, orphan

+A lower nice value means higher priority (less "nice" to other processes), while a higher nice value means lower priority (more "nice" and willing to share CPU time) ranges from -20 to 19.

-                process ID, parent PID, running,  user,     number                 CPU, Memory sleep, stop, zombie, orphan types of process: foreground process: blocks the terminal like top, vi, watch Background process: runs in background with detached terminal (with & in end) like sleep 60 &
+types of process:
+foreground process: blocks the terminal like top, vi, watch Background process: runs in background with detached terminal (with & in end) like sleep 60 &